-The main statutes governing real estate in Sweden are the Land Code, the Real Property Formation Act and the Planning and Building Act, which contain regulations concerning most of the legal aspects of establishing, owning, or utilising real estate.
+The main statutes governing real estate in Sweden are the Swedish Land Code (Sw.
+Jordabalken), the Swedish Real Property Formation Act (Sw.
+Fastighetsbildningslagen) and the Swedish Planning and Building Act (Sw.
+Planoch bygglag), which contain regulations governing most of the legal aspects of establishing, owning, or utilising real estate.